zhliUU/Genome-Analysis/AnswersForManual.md

 - \-  How is the quality of your data after trimming?

-  Still complaining about kmer content, may need to change the parameters.
+  In fastQC, Still complaining about kmer content, may need to change the parameters.

 - \-  What do the LEADING, TRAILING and SLIDINGWINDOW options do?